josuejero/FrameCast-Web-Portal/README.md

 ## Overview

-The FrameCast project involves creating a browser-based web portal for managing digital photo frames.
-The web portal runs on a Raspberry Pi 4 and allows users to configure devices, upload photos, and edit photo display settings.
+The FrameCast project involves creating a browser-based web portal for managing the FrameCast digital photo frames.
+The web portal runs on the principal device's Raspberry Pi 4 OS and allows users to configure devices, upload photos, and edit photo display settings.

 ## Features